HARA: A Hierarchical Approach for Robust Rotation Averaging: Method

 First, we set a certain integer threshold $s$ (called a \textit{support threshold}) and check if the base node has any non-family neighbors with $s$ or more triplet supports.
-If so, we add these neighbors to the family and obtain their rotations by propagating from the base node.
-For example, if $s = 2$ in Fig. \ref{fig:triplet}, we would add node 5 and 7 in the family, but not 6.
-If all non-family neighbors of the family have less than $s$ triplet supports, we update $s\gets s-1$.
-We then find the family member that has the most non-family neighbors with $s$ or more supports and choose it as the next base node.
+If so, we add these neighbors to the family and obtain their rotations $(\mathbf{R}_\text{N}^\text{est})$ by propagating from the base node $(\mathbf{R}_\text{B}^\text{est})$, \ie,

+For example, if $s$ = 2 in Fig. \ref{fig:triplet}, we would add node 5 and 7 in the family, but not 6.
+If all non-family neighbors of the family have fewer than $s$ triplet supports, we update $s\gets s-1$ and, for the next base node, choose the family member that has the most non-family neighbors with $s$ or more supports.
 We repeat the same propagation process afterwards.

-Another way to expand the tree is to add a node via single rotation averaging.
-We do this when all non-family neighbors of the family have zero triplet support.
+Another way to expand the tree is to add a node via single rotation averaging when all non-family neighbors of the family have zero triplet support.
 In this case, we let every family member vote for their non-family neighbors, and the one with the most votes is added to the family.
-This node also becomes the next base node.
+This node also becomes the next base.
 To determine its rotation, we first obtain the candidate rotations by propagating from the family nodes that voted for it.
-Then, we average these rotations using the robust single rotation averaging method described in \cite{robust_single_rotation_averaging}.
+Then, we average these rotations using the robust single rotation averaging method in \cite{robust_single_rotation_averaging}.
 Finally, the candidate rotation that is closest to the result is assigned to the node.
 Fig. \ref{fig:voting} shows an example.

 At each iteration, our initialization algorithm decides between the two aforementioned modes of tree expansion.
 We first try expanding based on the triplet support by adapting the support threshold $s$, and when $s = 0$, we expand the tree via voting and single rotation averaging.
 Every time a node is added to the family, we reset $s$ to the initial value.
 Alg. \ref{alg:simplified} summarizes the procedure and Fig. \ref{fig:toy} shows a toy example.